Master-Oldu/master-azerbaijani-astro/src/content/blog/learn-azerbaijani-without-textbooks-interactive-methods.md

 Practice this complete conversation daily for 2–3 weeks:

 - "Salam!
-Necəsən?" [sah-lahm! neh-jeh-sahn] (Hello!
-How are you?)
+Necəsən?"
+[Sa-lam Ne-cə-sən] | Hello!
+How are you?
-- "Yaxşıyam, sağ ol" [yahkh-shuh-yahm, sahgh ol] (I'm good, thank you)
+- "Yaxşıyam, sağ ol" [Yax-şı-yam sağ ol] | I'm good, thank you
 - "Oldu!
-Hələlik!" [ol-doo! hah-lah-leek] (Alright!
-See you later!)
+Hələlik!"
+[Ol-du Hə-lə-lik] | Alright!
+See you later!

 Practice this conversation everywhere: in the mirror while getting ready, in the car, while cooking.
 The goal is to make it so automatic that you can greet any Azerbaijani person confidently, whether they're your neighbor, a family member, or someone you meet at a cultural event.

 **Next scenarios to tackle:**

-- Introducing yourself: "Mənim adım..." [mah-neem ah-duhm] (My name is...)
+- Introducing yourself: "Mənim adım..."
+[Mə-nim a-dım...] | My name is...
-- Asking for directions: "Bağışlayın, ... haradadır?" [bah-guhsh-lah-yuhn, ... hah-rah-dah-duhr]
+- Asking for directions: "Bağışlayın, ... haradadır?"
+[Ba-ğış-la-yın, ... ha-ra-da-dır] | I'm sorry, where is..?
-- Making small talk: "Hava necədir?" [hah-vah neh-jah-deer]
+- Making small talk: "Hava necədir?"
+[Ha-va ne-cə-dir] | How is the weather?

 This approach builds confidence because you develop genuine conversational abilities rather than a collection of disconnected phrases.
-For more everyday phrases beyond greetings, explore our collection of **Common Phrases for Everyday Conversations.**
+For more everyday phrases beyond greetings, explore our collection of **[Common Phrases for Everyday Conversations](/blog/common-azerbaijani-phrases-everyday-conversation).**

 ## Method 3: Master One Azerbaijani Song